-Your seminary education is one of the most important investments you will make for a lifetime of ministry.
-Our tuition and financial aid opportunities are attempts to make this vital investment even better.
+Your seminary education is one of the most important investments you will make for a lifetime of ministry, and we want to help you with that pursuit.
+Our tuition and financial aid opportunities are designed to make this vital investment even better.

-The Graduate Scholarship will pay for a percentage of your tuition, anywhere from 10% up to 75%, based on your financial need.
-Last year 95% of BJU Seminary students who applied received scholarship funds.
+The graduate scholarship will pay for a percentage of your tuition, anywhere from 10% to 75%, based on your financial need.
+Last year, 95% of BJU Seminary students who applied for the scholarship received funds.